BenSmith123/crypto-analyser/README.md

 ### TODO
+- Incorporate RSI, volume etc.
 - More coin options:
 	- Auto limit sell order or stop loss
 	- noBuyBack - after selling coin, don't buy back into it and stop monitoring it
 - Fix USDT selling in only full dollar amounts
-- Add more user configuration options: Simple logs, disable logs?,
-- Add user crypto.com data to their database config on every transaction!
-	- Add slash command to get this ^
-- Make the crypto bot invoke lambda functions based on the user to get crypto-api details
-- ^ this avoids having auth or storing their crypto-api keys
+- Make the crypto bot invoke lambda functions based on the user to get crypto-api details (this avoids having auth or storing their crypto-api keys)
-- Implement /force-buy
+- ^ might not be useful if everyone can already see it in their wallet
 - Add a second crypto and test - no logic around ratios to split USDT into different coins - if a coin is sold and is now in USDT, 100% of it will go into the next buy
 - ^ Add weights to each crypto (percentages of how much USD to spent)
 - Change option to just buy at market price when there is no record of it - make it only buy in at a certain %